 Photo by Innerbody Research

-However, while the KSM-66 ashwagandha dose is clinically relevant, each 2-gummy serving of Goli only contains 15mg of withanolides.34 This is the lowest amount of the active compound from our top picks, and, combined with the fact that gummies lose potency over time, you may also lose your investment if you aren’t taking these regularly.35
+However, while the KSM-66 ashwagandha dose is clinically relevant, each two-gummy serving of Goli only contains 15mg of withanolides.34 This is the lowest amount of the active compound from our top picks, and because gummies lose potency over time, you may also lose your investment if you aren’t taking these regularly.35

-On a positive note, these gummies are relatively inexpensive compared to the upfront cost of our other top picks — plus, you can save money by bundling (in packs of three or five) or subscribing.
+On a positive note, these gummies are relatively inexpensive compared to the up-front costs of our other top picks — plus, you can save money by bundling (in packs of three or five) or subscribing.
 Here’s how that works out:

 One time | Subscription | |